genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/05_timestamps.md

   - genesisflake
 ---

-When you generate a database on the Genesis low-code platform, every table in the database is given a timestamp field.
+When you generate a database on the Genesis low-code platform, every table in the database is given a TIMESTAMP field.
 This contains a timestamp value that is generated automatically by GenesisFlake.

 To create these values, GenesisFlake generates IDs in a similar manner to Twitter’s [snowflake](https://developer.twitter.com/en/docs/basics/twitter-ids).
 It is able to generate these IDs without having to perform database-level synchronisation - which ensures high performance.